Astron/Astron/doc/internal_protocol.md

 **CONTROL_SET_CON_NAME(2004)** `args(string)`
 **CONTROL_SET_CON_URL(2005)** `args(string)`
-> As every OpenOTP daemon may include a webserver with debug information, it is often helpful to understand the purpose of incoming MD connections.
+> As every Astron daemon may include a webserver with debug information, it is often helpful to understand the purpose of incoming MD connections.
 A downstream MD may be configured with a specific name, and it may wish to inform the upstream MD what its name and webserver URL are.
 These control